sPHENIX-Collaboration/analysis/TowerInfoExample/README.md

   * root Fun4All_TowerBuilder.C

 * The Fun4All_TowerBuilder.C is ready to run over a few events of the Pythia 8 simulation (MDC2).
 This is minimum bias pp events at 200 GeV
-* Information about energy and time of the tower should be printed when running the code
+* Information about energy and time of the towers should be printed when running the code